 Commitment to Indigenous Communities and Nations in North America

-Cornell has long and to North American Indigenous Nations and communities.
-Our Ithaca campus is located on the traditional homelands of the Gayogo̱hó:nǫɁ (the Cayuga Nation), members of the Hodinǫ̱hsǫ́:nih (Haudenosaunee) Confederacy.
-Today, we have vibrant programs supporting education, research and engagement with many Indigenous communities.
+Cornell has long, meaningful and to North American Indigenous Nations and communities.
+Our Ithaca campus is located on the traditional homelands of the Gayogo̱hó:nǫɁ (the Cayuga Nation), members of the Hodinǫ̱hsǫ́:nih (Haudenosaunee) Confederacy, and the university has ongoing vital relationships with Gayogo̱hó:nǫɁ traditional leadership and citizens.
+Cornell is proud to continue to nurture and build vibrant programs supporting education, research and collaboration with and for Indigenous communities.

 Land Acknowledgement